kadirpekel/seal/README.md

 #### While loops

-In Seal, a while loop is used to repeatedly execute a block of code while a certain condition is true.
-The syntax for a while loop in Seal is as follows:
+In SEAL, a while loop is used to repeatedly execute a block of code while a certain condition is true.
+The syntax for a while loop in SEAL is as follows:

 ```
 (@while (condition)